Cosmic-Ide/Cosmic-IDE/docs/custom-project-types.md

 ## Editor terminals

 Project commands appear in the editor's **Project Commands** submenu.
-Each launch creates a resizable bottom PTY tab with status, rerun, close, normal terminal colors, interactive input, and Ctrl+C support. **Execution > Terminal** creates an interactive `bash -i` tab in the same panel.
+Providers can group them into further nested submenus with `ProjectCommand.children`.
+Each leaf launch creates a resizable bottom PTY tab with status, rerun, close, normal terminal colors, interactive input, and Ctrl+C support.
+**Execution > Terminal** creates an interactive `bash -i` tab in the same panel.

 When `gradlew` exists, the fixed **Sync** tab remains owned by Gradle model synchronization.
 When it does not exist and a matching project type supplies Sync code, the fixed tab instead runs that code